bielik-y/react-ecommerce-app/README.md

 ## TODO
 - Store user & order data in DB (for full Backend implementation).
 - Animate delete item from cart & wishlist would be cool.
+- Provide custom sign in page due to website design.

 ## Screenshots